FahimOrko/News-X-website/README.md

 -Install Node.js: If you haven't already, download and install Node.js from here.

 -Set Up API Key: In the app.js folder, locate the const named key.
-Replace the placeholder with your own API key obtained from the News API like this "&apiKey=YOUR_API_KEY_HERE".
+Replace the placeholder with your own API key obtained from the News API like this (const key = "&apiKey=YOUR_API_KEY_HERE").

 -Run the Project: Navigate to the cloned folder in your terminal, then execute the command node app.js.
 If you see the message "Server running on port: 3000" in the terminal, your server is up and running.